shiroyasha/blog-source/source/posts/2017-11-30-deadlocks-in-postgresql.html.md

 image: 2017-11-30-deadlocks-in-postgresql.png
 ---

-In concurrent systems where resources are locked, two or more processes can and up in a state in which each process is waiting for the other one.
+In concurrent systems where resources are locked, two or more processes can end up in a state in which each process is waiting for the other one.
 This state is called a deadlock.
 Deadlocks are an important issues that can happen in any database and can be scary when you encounter them for the first time.